 For those who are ready and able to commit to adopting a specially-abled dog, Debbie says their love is like no other.
 “I can see and feel the love in Treasure’s face when she near is me.
 Losing yourself in a dog’s eyes is not dependent on the dog actually having eyes – it’s all about connecting soul to soul.”

 When Debbie adopted Treasure, there were very few resources for training and living with blind and deaf dogs.
 Through her work as an educator, trainer, and author, she has helped change the perception of these dogs and impacted and saved hundreds of lives.
-For more information on her work with blind and deaf dogs, please visit her website or check out her book Through A Dark Silence: Loving and Living With Your Blind and Deaf Dog.
+For more information on her work with blind and deaf dogs, please check out her book Through A Dark Silence: Loving and Living With Your Blind and Deaf Dog.

 Vinny, Treasure, and Vegas are part of The Specials, an award-winning blog series focusing on special needs pet adoption.
 Senior pets, those with chronic medical issues, behavioral or temperament concerns as well as overlooked or misunderstood breeds like Pits and black cats.
 If not for the courage and compassion of their adopters, many of these animals might have been euthanized in shelters or died alone and hungry on the streets.
 You can read more special needs adoption posts here.
 If you enjoyed this post, please see my posts on adopting deaf dogs and adopting a blind therapy dog.